 Every person has the right to choose his home and no one has the right to prevent others from this human right.
 Unless allowing immigrants will have a serious negative impact, societies and nations should not prohibit people’s right in immigrating.

 Countries and societies in this era, are much complicated than the past.
-Governments are responsible for maintaining a complex system that can only be managed appropriately within certain limits and capacities.
-Systematizing immigration is government’s responsibility that requires establishing laws that ensure the continuation and the enhancement of government’s services, quality of life, healthcare system, living wages and employment affairs, education, civil rights and justice, ecological wisdom and safety.
+Governments are responsible for maintaining a complex system that can only be managed appropriately within certain limits and capacities; open borders must not be an acceptable policy.
+Systematizing immigration is the government’s responsibility that should require establishing laws that ensure the continuation and the enhancement of government’s services, security, quality of life, healthcare system, living wages and employment affairs, education, civil rights and justice, and safety.

 The unexpected increase of residents could lead to negative consequences; therefore, entering the country must be through the legal process.
-Illegal entry must not be considered a crime if the person is of the first or the second category.
-The option of deporting people of the second category must not lead to the separation of the family members; parents must have the option of leaving with their children, even if the kids are citizens, if authorities determined that the parents should not be allowed to remain in the country.
+Illegal entry must not be considered a crime if the person is of the first category.
+The option of deporting people of the second category must not lead to the separation of the family members; parents must have the option of leaving with their children, even when the kids are citizens if authorities determined that the parents should not be allowed to remain in the country.

 Detention is a form of imprisonment; no one should be detained for his desire to immigrate.
-Detention centres must be converted to refugees’ camps that provide the needed help for asylum seekers until the process of documentation is done.
-No one should be held against his well, if the refugee chooses to leave the country, his well must be respected without any record that could deny him an entry in the future.
-Immigrants of the second and third category should not be able to use the refugees’ camps, they have to apply from their country.
+Detention centers must be converted to refugees camps that provide the needed help for asylum seekers until the process of documentation is done.
+No one should be held against his will, if the refugee chooses to leave the country, his will must be respected without any record that could deny him an entry in the future.
+Immigrants of the second and third categories should not be able to use the refugees’ camps, they have to apply for immigration from their country.
 The speed of the process is essential to provide the help the refugees need and to reduce the numbers of illegal entries.